gicentre/elm-vegalite/docs/changeNotes.md

 ## Pending changes

-_The changes that relate to adding expression parameters (which form the majority of this update) support the major release of VegaLite 5._
+_Major changes are the use of expression parameters (limited form of Vega signals) and a new unified parameter/selection model for interaction.
+Both reflect changes introduced with the major release of VegaLite 5._

 ### TODO